Where to get black lipstick and how to pull it off, according to our favourite celebrities

 Not ready for black?
 Go burgundy!

 Hey, you don't have to fully commit to the void right off the bat.
-If black is too much for now, take a slip from Shay Mitchell's book and lighten up with a deep burgundy instead.
+If black is too much for now, take a leaf out of Shay Mitchell's book and lighten up with a deep burgundy instead.

 The result is a lip that delivers the same impact of a black lip without the stress of looking too intense.
 Plus, easing up on the lip gives you a little wiggle room to play up the rest of your look—try a darker smokey eye like Mitchell's.